top of page

 Treasurer

-Ron Eagar volunteers his time because he feels that he has been very lucky and successful in his life, and he wants to pay it forward.
+Ron Eagar volunteers his time because he feels that he has been very lucky and successful in his life and wants to pay it forward.
 “I hold a special place in my heart for this mission and wanted to join to help the mission and the people in need.”
-Born in Bethpage, NY and raised in Massapequa, Mr. Eagar has had so many memorable experiences and moments with Mercy Haven that he says he cannot limit it to just any one.
+Born in Bethpage, NY, and raised in Massapequa, Mr. Eagar has had so many memorable experiences and moments with Mercy Haven that he says he cannot limit it to anyone.
 Proud father and devoted husband, Mr. Eagar aids most in the financial planning of Mercy Haven.
-Through his position as a Certified Public Accountant and partner at Grassi, Mr. Eagar brings deep financial knowledge and experience to the Mercy Haven Board.
+Mr. Eagar brings deep financial knowledge and experience to the Mercy Haven Board through his position as a Certified Public Accountant and partner at Grassi.

 Fred Brendel